AngaBlue/video-heart-rate/analysis/README.md

 This will:
  - Apply multiple levels of spatial resolution degradation.
  - Measure average heart rate from each degraded video using selected methods.
- - Save results in `results/` and generate a comparison plot.
+ - Save results in `results/` and generate comparison metrics plots.

 ## 📁 Project Structure
 ```